• Skip to primary navigation

 24 Hour Clock

-*This real time 24 hour time clock uses the time information on your device to determine the current time.
+*This real-time clock uses the time information on your device to determine the current time.

 Numbers that are under 10 have a 0 in front (which is known as the leading zero); for example, 08:02 (8:02 AM).
-Under the 24 hour clock system, a day starts at midnight, (that is, 00:00), and the day’s last minute starts at 23:59:59 and then ends at 24:00:00, which is typically identical to 00:00 (of the next day).
+Under the 24-hour clock system, a day starts at midnight, (that is, 00:00), and the day’s last minute starts at 23:59:59 and then ends at 24:00:00, which is typically identical to 00:00 (of the next day).
 Midnight is shown by 24:00 and it means the end of the day.
 00:00 means the day has begun.
 For instance, one can say, “Monday at 24:00” and “Tuesday at 00:00” which basically means the same exact time.
-That being so, the United States military usually prefers not saying 24:00; they don’t like having 2 names for one same thing, thus they prefer saying “23:59”; which is 1 minute prior to midnight.
+That being so, the United States military usually prefers to avoid saying 24:00; they don’t like having 2 names for identical times, thus they prefer saying “23:59”; which is 1 minute prior to midnight.

-The 24 hour clock display format is usually hh:mm:ss, where the ‘hh’ represents a 2 digit hour, the ‘:’ is the colon that’s used as the separator, the ‘mm’ is a 2 digit minute, while the ‘ss’ is a 2 digit second.
+The 24-hour clock display format is usually hh : mm : ss, where the ‘hh’ represents a 2-digit hour, the ‘:’ is the colon that’s used as the separator, the ‘mm’ is a 2-digit minute, while the ‘ss’ is a 2-digit second.
 In case the seconds aren’t used, the separator that’s after the minutes will not be used.
-Another less common method used, is omitting the colon, and instead, adding the word ‘hrs’ after the number(s); as in, hhmm hrs (like 2147 hrs).
+Another less common method utilized is omitting the colon, and instead, adding the word ‘hrs’ after the number(s); as in, hhmm hrs (like 2147 hrs).
 This is actually a military method.

-Nowadays, all the modern computers have the capability of displaying time in the 24 hour time format.
-Most digital devices such as cell phones, digital clocks and wristwatches, usually have a setting where one can change between the 12 hour time and the 24 hour time.
+Nowadays, all modern computers have the capability of displaying time in the 24-hour time format.
+Most digital devices such as cell phones, digital clocks, and wristwatches, usually have a setting where one can change between the 12-hour time and the 24-hour time.

 12 Hour Clock ( A.M./P.M. ) 24 Hour Clock ( HH:MM:SS )